holdennguyen/aws-assume-role/memory-bank/project-context.md

 - Error handling pattern: clear messages for unsupported OS or missing binaries
 - Role assumption pattern: `eval $($binary_path assume "$2" "${@:3}" --format export)`

-**CRITICAL PATTERN: Formatting After Code Changes**
+**CRITICAL PATTERN: The Pre-Commit Script is Mandatory**
-- ANY code modification requires immediate `cargo fmt` application
-- CI has zero tolerance for formatting violations
-- Pattern observed in multiple CI failure cycles
-- Must be documented and enforced in development workflow
+- ALL code modifications must be validated with `./scripts/pre-commit-hook.sh` before committing.
+- This script handles formatting, linting, testing, and building, and is the key to preventing CI failures.

 **Cross-Platform Environment Variables**:
 - Windows uses `USERPROFILE`, Unix uses `HOME`